NandhiniKarvendhan/GraphQL-Restaurant-Data/README.md

 # GraphQL Restaurant Data

-Setting up GraphQL for restaurant data and then addding mutations to get and update the data.
+Setting up GraphQL of restaurant data and then adding mutations to get and update the data.

 ## How to run

 To get started with this project, please:

 1. Download or clone repo's files.
-2. Run npm install in terminal.
+2. Run npm install in the terminal.
 3. Run node index.js.
 4. Open http://localhost:5500/graphql to write queries and mutations.